 Your healthcare provider will examine you.
-Tell him if you have any heart or lung conditions.
-Also tell him if you take medicine to help you lose weight.
+Tell him or her if you have any heart or lung conditions.
+Also tell him or her if you take medicine to help you lose weight.
 You may also need any of the following:

 - X-ray or MRI pictures may show an enlarged heart or problems with your valve or lungs.
 You may be given contrast liquid to help the heart and lungs show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.